Swainstha/TIL/TestNMock.md

 		 * Create an instance variable for each "column" of test data.

 		 * Create your test case(s) using the instance variables as the source of the test data.

+* Creating a TestNg test class

+	* Disable plugin for junit.

+	* Click Alt+Enter in the class for which you want to create the test class.

+	* Choose TestNg

+	* Click Alt+Enter in @Test and import the required libraries.

+###  TESTNG

+* The order of execution is

+		@BeforeSuite
+		@BeforeTest
+		@BeforeClass
+		@BeforeMethod
+		@Test case 1
+		@AfterMethod
+		@BeforeMethod
+		@Test case 2
+		@AfterMethod
+		@AfterClass
+		@AfterTest
+		@AfterSuite